F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 ## Prerequisites

-- An SSH Key pair in AWS for management access to BIG-IP VE.
-For more information about creating and/or importing the key pair in AWS, see AWS SSH key [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 - Accepted the EULA for the F5 image in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
 This only appears the first time you attempt to launch an F5 image.
 By default, this solution deploys the [F5 BIG-IP BEST with IPI and Threat Campaigns (PAYG, 25Mbps)](https://aws.amazon.com/marketplace/pp/prodview-nlakutvltzij4) images.
 For more information, see [K14810: Overview of BIG-IP VE license and throughput limits](https://support.f5.com/csp/article/K14810).
 - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
 You must be using an IAM user with the AdministratorAccess policy attached and have permission to create the objects contained in this solution.
 VPCs, Routes, EIPs, EC2 Instances.
 For details on permissions and all AWS configuration, see AWS [documentation](https://aws.amazon.com/documentation/).